Google Penalty Recovery

 Can Anyone be Blacklisted?

 Yes.
-Google is not in the pocket of any big company, and has been called in the past – if you are punished, you are the famous company.
+Google is not in the pocket of any big company as has been suggested in the past – if you are punished, you are the big company.

 Google Penalty Case Study – BMW